ChatGPT site deployment

 Can I deploy code from ChatGPT Artifacts too?

 Yes.
-If ChatGPT gives you a file bundle or a complete frontend project, upload the generated output or the static files directly.
+If ChatGPT gives you a file bundle or complete frontend project, upload the static files directly.
+For React-style projects, build first and upload the generated output folder.

 What if the project uses local images or assets?